khizraghaffarkk/khizraghaffarkk/README.md

 # Khizra Ghaffar | MERN Stack Developer | Software Engineer| Test Automation

 👋 Hello!
+I'm Khizra Ghaffar, a dedicated Software Engineer specializing in the MERN stack and software automation, currently based in Oulu.
+With a solid background in Software Engineering, I thrive on solving complex problems and building innovative solutions.

+🚀 Passionate Developer: I am deeply passionate about software development and always eager to learn and explore new technologies.
+My expertise lies in crafting test automation as well as robust and scalable web applications using MongoDB, Express.js, React, and Node.js.

-I'm Khizra Ghaffar, passionate about programming, test automation, and cloud technologies, I am actively seeking exciting opportunities in the software development domain. 🎓 Currently pursuing my Masters in Information Processing Science with a specialization in Software Engineering at the University of Oulu, Finland.
-With hands-on experience as a MERN Stack Developer and Software Tester, I bring a wealth of knowledge and enthusiasm to any project.
-Committed to staying up-to-date with the latest industry trends and technologies, I strive to deliver cutting-edge solutions that exceed expectations.
-Let's innovate and create together! 💡
+🎓 Continuous Learner: Currently pursuing a Master's degree in Information Processing Science with a specialization in Software Engineering, I am committed to staying updated with the latest industry trends and technologies.
+My academic background has provided me with a strong foundation in software architecture, algorithms, and data structures.

-## Skills & Expertise 💼

-- **Programming Languages**: C++, Python, JavaScript
-- **Web Development**: HTML5, CSS, JQuery, React, Bootstrap, Tailwind
-- **Frameworks & Databases**: Robot Framework, TestNG, Agile, Scrum, SQL, MySQL
-- **Tools & Platforms**: Docker, Kubernetes, DevOps, CI/CD, Jenkins, Git, Notion, Figma, TestRail, Jira, Slack, Cypress, Selenium, Visual Studio Code, Trello, API Testing, JMeter, Postman
-- **Operating Systems**: Windows, Linux
-- **Interpersonal Skills**: Adaptable to New Technology, Teamwork, Eager to Learn, Effective Communication, Collaboration, Problem-Solving

-## Education 📚

-- MSc Information Processing Science (Specialization: Software Engineering), University of Oulu, Finland
-- BSc Software Engineering

-## Work Experience 💼

-- MERN Stack Developer
-- Software Tester

-## Certifications 🎓

-- Kubernetes Crash Course
-- Docker for Absolute Beginners
-- Automation with Cypress & Selenium
-- Web & Graphic Designing
-- Structured Query Language (SQL) Skill Assessment
-- API Testing with Postman & JMeter

-## Hobbies 🚴‍♂️🌍📚

-- Cycling
-- Travelling
-- Reading

-Feel free to explore my repositories and connect with me!
-Let's collaborate and create something amazing together! 🚀
+💼 Professional Experience: I've contributed to diverse projects, handling tasks from software testing to designing interfaces and optimizing systems, always with enthusiasm and attention to detail.

+🌟 Creative Problem Solver: Beyond coding, I consider myself a creative thinker and problem solver.
+I believe in the power of technology to make a positive impact on society, and I am dedicated to creating software that not only meets but exceeds user expectations.

+📫 Let's Connect: I'm always open to new opportunities and collaborations!
+Feel free to reach out to me here on GitHub or connect with me on LinkedIn.
+Let's work together to turn ideas into reality!